Arseni10Lk/Planar-Quadrotor/README.md

 - **Altitude sensor**: measures vertical position $$y$$
 - **IMU**: measures pitch angle $$\theta$$ and angular velocity  $$\dot{\theta}$$

- Although the IMU also measures linear accelerations, we are not using them directly in our observation vector.
-We only use the direct state measurements $$(y, \theta,\dot{\theta})$$ that don't require coordinate transformations.
+ We chose these specific measurements because they directly represent states in our model, making the observation equation simple and reliable.

 $$
 \mathbf{y} =